-Cash, cash equivalents and marketable securities as of June 30, 2016 were approximately \$11.4 million, compared to \$13.6 million as of December 31, 2015.
+Cash, cash equivalents and marketable securities as of September 30, 2016 were approximately \$20.5 million, compared to \$13.6 million as of December 31, 2015.
 In March 2016, the Company entered into a Subscription Agreement with certain investors pursuant to which the Company issued an aggregate of 1,692,151 shares of its common stock at a price per share of \$2.40 for an aggregate purchase price of approximately \$4.1 million.
 Pursuant to the Subscription Agreement, the Company also issued to the investors warrants to purchase up to an aggregate of 846,073 shares of its common stock.
-Each warrant has an exercise price of \$4.50 per share, will initially be exercisable on September 17, 2016, and will expire on March 16, 2019.
-Additionally, under the terms of the Company's ALLSTAR Loan Award with CIRM (see Note 2 - "Loan Payable"), Capricor received \$3.0 million in additional disbursements in the six months ended June 30, 2016.
+Each warrant has an exercise price of \$4.50 per share, became exercisable on September 17, 2016, and will expire on March 16, 2019.
+In September 2016, the Company completed an underwritten registered public offering and concurrent registered direct offering in which the Company issued an aggregate of 3,403,125 shares of its common stock at a price per share of \$3.20 for an aggregate purchase price of approximately \$10.9 million.